caio-moliveira/jobs-category-sql-project/README.md

-# Job data related comparison
+# Comparison among data-related jobs

 Questions based on the dataset `jobs_in_data.csv`,